-They're these fantastic tools that could allow you to boost your webpage SEO and increase visitors from search engine results pages (SERPs), and I'll show you how to use them throughout this post.
+These fantastic tools could boost your webpage SEO and increase visitors from search engine results pages (SERPs), and I'll show you how to use them throughout this post.

-Let me begin by asking you a question: Have you ever observed that such entries in a Google search appear to be a little hotter than any others?
-For reference, when looking for "Vanilla cake," which one of these results would you choose #1.
-The result opens without thumbnail and ratings or #2.
+Have you ever observed that such entries in a Google search appear hotter than any others?
+For reference, when looking for "Vanilla cake," which one of these results would you choose #1?
+The result opens without a thumbnail and ratings or #2.
 Result with attractive vanilla cake thumbnail and 5-star ratings?

-I'm betting you went with option #2.
-If you didn't, then perhaps you should despise Vanilla cake.
+You went with option #2.
+If you didn't, then you should despise Vanilla cake.

 In contrast to the classical title tag, URL, and meta description, Google rich snippets (also known as "rich results") collect data from your site to present your web's ranking inside the search engine results.

 These three pieces of information, which make up a single snippet, are assured of appearing across each results page.
-The theory is often the information provided throughout the snippet of a results page.
+The theory is often the information provided throughout the results page snippet.
 Its most inclined visitors are to tap on it.
 You can get a rich snippet if your webpage does have enough structured data.

 There are numerous ways to install rich snippets, but I'll tell you the most streamlined process: Microdata.

 The subject and layout of your page would determine the kinds of details Google would show through its search engine results.
 Are you working on a piece of writing?
-Is there a page for events?
-Is it time for a book review?
-Is this a product page?
+Is there a page for events, book reviews, or product pages?
 For the many kinds of snippets accessible to you, below are a few samples of features contained in rich snippets:

-The page dedicated to article: Tags for such article's headline, author, meta description, publishing date, highlighted image, and even more are available.
+Tags are available for such article's headline, author, meta description, publishing date, highlighted image, and more.

-The page dedicated to the product: Tags could be added for product names, reviews, pricing, accessibility, and photos, among other things.
+You could add tags for product names, reviews, pricing, accessibility, and photos, among other things.

-So, how do you make the tags as mentioned earlier?
-Regrettably, it isn't as simple as saying "Well here is the price of the product" inside the HTML of your website and anticipating Google to pick up on it.
-Google provides a convenient tool for producing structured datasets depending on the website you're generating to transmit these details to the firm appropriately.
+How do you make the tags, as mentioned earlier?
+Regrettably, it isn't as simple as saying, "Well, here is the price of the product" inside the HTML of your website and anticipating Google to pick up on it.
+Google provides a convenient tool for producing structured datasets depending on the website you're generating to appropriately transmit these details to the firm.
 The Structured Data Markup Helper is its name.

 As you'll see in the example above, you'll begin by choosing an attribute that ideally defines the material you're writing.
-Next, at the bottom of this page, type inside the URL of a website where your material has already been uploaded.
+Next, at the bottom of this page, type the website URL where your material has already been uploaded.
 (Note: To utilize one such tool, you must first publish your article, then obtain the URLs so that you may format your data appropriately.)

-Microdata covers your content in extremely simplest HTML elements, including such span> or div> tags to add appropriate words to every piece of information.
+Microdata covers your content in particular HTML elements, including span> or div> tags, to add appropriate words to every piece of information.

-Above, are there <p> tags just at the start and finish of the file?
+Above, are <p> tags just at the start and finish of the file?
 It indicates that the text is written in a typical paragraph format.
-The text is indeed not distinguishable from any certain paragraph throughout this blog post.
-That makes it difficult for Google to understand that in the manner you would like it to be.
+The text is not distinguishable from any specific paragraph throughout this blog post.
+That makes it difficult for Google to understand that as you would like it to be.

 <div itemscope itemtype="http://data-vocabulary.org/Person">

 The bold tags in the HTML ahead inform Google about each section of my writer's bio.
 It is about a person, as indicated by the "person" tag.
 The "name" tag denotes that the text after it is my name.
-The "title" element denotes that the content after it is mine profession.
-The "div" tags isolate an entire area of HTML so that Google knows it may spotlight this in my article's snippet if a reader types throughout the right target keyword.
+The "title" element means that the content after it is my profession.
+The "div" tags isolate an entire area of HTML so that Google knows it may spotlight this in my article's snippet if a reader types through the right target keyword.

-First, from the Microdata you generated in your earlier section, you'll build new HTML strings.
-After you've completed adding tags to every section of your page, hit the red "Create HTML" tab inside the tool's top-righthand corner.
+First, you'll build new HTML strings from the structure data you generated in your earlier section.
+After you've completed adding tags to every area of your page, hit the red "Create HTML" tab inside the tool's top-righthand corner.

-When your HTML is complete, you'll be seeing a section of code with each and every tag you produced in step 3 mentioned in it, which you can subsequently enter within your article's HTML.
-Will enter this data into your content management system (CMS).
+When your HTML is complete, you'll see a code section with every tag you produced in step 3 mentioned in it, which you can subsequently enter within your article's HTML.
+We Will enter this data into your content management system (CMS).

-Google suggests pasting the HTML is generated for you inside your article's head portion.
-If you utilize CMS Hub, you'll see that there are special HTML boxes for this purpose.
+Google suggests pasting the HTML generated inside your article's head portion.
+If you utilize CMS Hub, you'll see special HTML boxes for this purpose.

-Don't get too heated up, When your rich snippets don't appear in Google's search results immediately soon.
+Stay calm, When your rich snippets appear in Google's search results after a while.
 It could take Google many weeks to scan and process this new information.
 So, let's head to the shoreline.
 Take a sip of margaritas.
 Scoop up sun rays.

-Well, you'll probably continue working on all other things in the meanwhile.
+You'll likely continue working on all other things in the meantime.

 Feel free to use images in our website by simply providing a source link to the page they are taken from.